Now United: 2023: New Era

-On March 1, the music video for the single "U & Me" was released.
-Also on the same day is when Hina Yoshihara and Heyoon Jeong announced that they would be leaving the group to pursue a solo career.
-On March 3, the group's new single was released on all music streaming platforms, "Rodeo in Tokyo".
+On 1 March, the music video for the single "U & Me" was released.
+Also on the same day is when Hina Yoshihara announced that she would be leaving the group to pursue a solo career.
+On 2 March, the group's new single was released on all music streaming platforms, "Rodeo in Tokyo".
 This song is Hina's "farewell song" to the group before she embarks on a solo career.
-On March 4, Shivani Paliwal announced that she would be leaving the group too.
-Also on the same day the group's first song from The Musical: Welcome to the Night of Your Lives was released on YouTube, the song called "I Am".
-And also on the same day, "Dabke" music video was released on YouTube.
-On March 8, Joalin Loukamaa officially announced on her Instagram that she was no longer a member of the group.
-On March 9, the musical's masquerade single "Welcome to the Night of Your Life" was released on the OP3N platform.
-On March 10, the music video for the single "Run Till Dark" was released, at the same time the music was released on all music streaming platforms.
+On 3 March, Heyoon Jeong announced that she would be leaving Now United to pursue a solo career.
+Also on the same day, the music video of "I Am", lead single from The Musical: Welcome to the Night of Your Life was released on YouTube.
+On 4 March, Shivani Paliwal announced that she would be leaving the group too.
+Also on the same day, "Dabke" music video was released on YouTube.
+On 8 March, Joalin Loukamaa officially announced on her Instagram that she was no longer a member of the group.
+On 10 March, the music video for the single "Run Till Dark" was released, at the same time the music was released on all music streaming platforms.
 The single is co-performed by R3HAB with whom this is the group's third song together.
-On March 15th, The Musical: Welcome to the Night of Your Lives soundtrack was released exclusively on OP3N.
+On 21 March, the music video of the musical's second single "Welcome to the Night of Your Life" was released on YouTube, previously was released on the OP3N platform on 9 March.
+On 22 March, The Musical was released.
+On 31 March, the music video for the single "Rodeo in Tokyo" was released, shot in Portugal right after their Forever United Tour in November 2022.
+On 21 April, The Musical: Welcome to the Night of Your Life soundtrack was released on all streaming platforms, previously was released on the OP3N platform on 15 March.
+On 14 May, Now United did a blackout in all their socials.
+On 15 May, the group posted their new logo.
+On 16 May, Now United announced that the group's reality show called "Now United: New Dreams" would start on 25 May, and that it would reveal the new Brazilian member.
+On 18 May, Now United released the music video for "I Love Your Smile".
+On 1 June, it was announced that Desirée Silva would be the group's new Brazilian member.
+On 2 June, they posted on YouTube a Beautiful Life cover by the finalists.
+On 22 June, the first class from the Academy of Pop was released.
+On 31 July, Desirée arrived in Los Angeles to start her activities as an official member.